cjpais/writing/serve/reflection/2020/q4_2020/index.md

 * Would like to pick something to focus on and stick to it.
 Regardless of other ideas coming into my head.
   * That means 3 months of dedication.
 I am writing this on Dec 18th, and I haven't quite found what that is going to be yet.
 This is something to be figured out by the New Year.
+* Intention to write quality code.
+  * I've gotten used to writing up some hacked up code
+  * I can easily write better code, but got lazy.
+This might be impacting the projects longevity as well.